 Be sure to take one lap around the concourse to see plaques on the wall to honor former players, a poster commemorating the 1991 championship, and just to generally get a feel for the arena.

 If you are in town in the morning, then I would suggest making a stop at Dead River Coffee for a cup of Joe.
-The baked goods at their next door neighbor, Marquette Baking Company, are worth a stop as well.
+The baked goods at their next-door neighbor, Marquette Baking Company, are worth a stop as well.

-The crowd in general clearly loves this team, and you are likely to hear intelligent hockey discussions happening wherever you choose to sit (or stand).
+The crowd in general loves this team, and you are likely to hear intelligent hockey discussions happening wherever you choose to sit (or stand).

-Parking costs you only $2, and there is plenty of it to accommodate even a sell out crowd.
+Parking costs you only $2, and there is plenty of it to accommodate even a sell-out crowd.
 There is some free street parking that you can find on the surrounding streets, but for $2 it is worth it to have a space right next to the arena.

 The concourse can get a little crowded between periods, especially near the corners where the concession stands are located, but it doesn’t give fans that claustrophobic feeling.

 Restrooms are adequate for the size of the facility, and you shouldn’t expect to encounter any unreasonable lines even at peak times.
 They are clean and smell good.

 The NMU athletics website does make it a little bit difficult to find tickets as it took me several clicks to find where you can find online ticket sales.
 You may end up having to make a phone call to secure your tickets.
 Given the average attendance though, you should be able to just show up at the arena to make your purchase the day of the game, although for in-state rivalries I would recommend getting your tickets in advance.

 One extra point for the 1991 National Championship banner and poster.
 It’s always special when you can see a game in a venue where they have a championship tradition.
 Another extra point for the Wildcats pep band, who add to the experience.

 There is no doubt that college hockey fans should include a trip to Northern Michigan University as a spot to see great hockey.
-Whether you are following your team on the road, or just looking for a new venue, you won’t be disappointed by what you find at the Berry Events Center.
+Whether you are following your team on the road or just looking for a new venue, you won’t be disappointed by what you find at the Berry Events Center.